AckerlyXu/heima/articles/hdinsight/hdinsight-use-sqoop.md

 database for your relational database.

-For Sqoop versions that are supported on HDInsight clusters, see [What's new in the cluster versions provided by HDInsight?][hdinsight-versions].
+For Sqoop versions that are supported on HDInsight clusters, see [What's new in the cluster versions provided by HDInsight?][hdinsight-versions]

 ## Understand the scenario